how we work

 Closing the nutrition and health related inequalities gap through lean innovation and empowerment of marginalised populations with a focus on lower income settings.

-NEPH has led work in India leading to the development of Mobile Teaching Kitchens as a model for health and social innovation in impoverished populations, which has been recognised through a flagship project awarded via the Global Challenges Research Fund (2018).
+NEPH has led work in India leading to the development of Mobile Teaching Kitchens as a model for health and social innovation in impoverished populations, which has been recognised through a flagship project awarded via the Global Challenges Research Fund (2018) and several other forms of recognition and support enabling transferrable models for wider geographical adaptation and scaling.

 The 'CREATE' Platform